adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 11 January 2019: Cirrus Unavailable ####
+#### 11 January 2019, 16:30: Cirrus service restored. ####

-We have identified a failed hardware component in the Infiniband network.
-A temporary workaround is being attempted Fri 11 Jan 2019.
-If successful, we expect the system to be returned to service on Fri 11 Jan 2019.
-If unsuccessful, we expect the system to be returned to service on Tue 15 January 2019.

-Next update: PM Friday 11 January 2019
+We have successfully restored Cirrus to service, at 16:30 Friday 11th January.
+36 nodes remain unavailable due to a faulty Infiniband switch which will be restored on receipt of the replacement hardware.
+Cirrus-dsn0 is still offline.
+The remainder of the service is operational.

+Please let helpdesk know if you experience any issues.

 ### Recent Issues